RevatureRobert/Project1-BohemianGrove-Frontend/README.md

   ## Search Bar

   The search bar allows users to search for user handles.
-The user's input queries the database and returns the closest
+The user's input queries the database and returns the closest matches.

-  matches.
+  ## CRUD

+  We allow users to create, delete, and update their accounts and their post accordingly

+## Future Goals!

+  We plan to implement follow, likes and comment functionality in the near future and even making our application mobile friendly!

 ## DEMO

   ![](splash.gif)